Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-GetWindowInfo.md

 later, G80 = Geforce8000 or later.
 An empty [GPUCoreId](GPUCoreId) string means a different, unspecified core.

+[DisplayCoreId](DisplayCoreId): Vendor of the display engine / display gpu, [NVidia](NVidia), AMD, Intel,
+or same as 'GPUCoreId'.
+May differ from 'GPUCoreId' in hybrid graphics laptops.
 [BitsPerColorComponent](BitsPerColorComponent): Effective color depths of window/framebuffer in bits per
 color channel component (bpc).
 [GLSupportsFBOUpToBpc](GLSupportsFBOUpToBpc): 0 = No support for framebuffer objects.
 Otherwise maximum